SAP/kafka-connect-sap/README.md

   * `{topic}.table.name` - This setting allows specifying the SAP DBs table name where the data needs to be written to.
 Should be a `String`.
 Must be compatible to SAP DB Table name like `"SCHEMA"."TABLE"`.

   * `{topic}.table.type` - This is a DB specific configuration setting which allows creation of Row & Column tables if `auto.create` is set to true.
 Default value is `column`.
 And supported values are `column, row`.

+  * `{topic}.insert.mode` - This setting can be used to specify one of the available insertion modes `insert` and `upsert`.
+Default is `insert`.

+  * `{topic}.delete.enabled` - This setting can be used to allow the deletion of the record when its corresponding tombstone record is received by the connector.
+Default is `false`.

   * `{topic}.pk.mode` - This setting can be used to specify the primary key mode required when `auto.create` is set to `true` & the table name specified in `{topic}.table.name` does not exist in SAP DB.
 Default is `none`.
 And supported values are `record_key, record_value`.